-The Board of Directors of Northair has approved the disclosure contained in this MD&A. A copy of this interim MD&A will be provided to anyone who requests it.
+The Board of Directors of Northair has approved the disclosure contained in this MD&A. A copy of this MD&A will be provided to anyone who requests it.
+The exploration programs described were conducted under the direction of Mr. Fred Hewett, the Company's President and CEO, and a Qualified Person under NI 43-101.
+Mr. Hewett has reviewed the technical summaries.